-Tipping a hooker is absolutely pointless, anyway, unless you plan on seeing them again.
+Tipping a hooker is absolutely pointless, anyway, unless you plan on seeing them again (which is just plain creepy).
 It's all done via barter system, and you'll simply get what you pay for.
 Just be sure that when you show up, you have the exact rate in cash in your wallet.
 Hide your cab fare, or they might ask for it as a tip.

 Every once in awhile in New York, some homeless guy will hold a door open for you, sing for you, or try to wash your windshield, and then expect money for it.